marcel-goldschen-ohm/NEU-Spring-2019/README.md

 There are many environments in which you can run Python including starting it in a shell by typing `>>> python` or launching the Anaconda-Navigator and either opening a Jupyter Notebook which is a web-based python environment or using an environment that is similar to MATLAB such as Spyder.
 I recommend using PyCharm.

 1. Download PyCharm at www.jetbrains.com/pycharm (get the free Community version as opposed to the Professional version).
 2. Create a new project for the class. !!!
-Select a folder that you will use for this class and then configure the *project interpreter* for **Conda Environment**, **Existing Environment**, with path to your Anaconda installation (on MacOSX it should be **/anaconda3/bin/python3**).
+Select a folder that you will use for this class as the *Project Location* and then configure the *Project Interpreter* for **Conda Environment**, **Existing Environment**, with path to your Anaconda installation (on MacOSX it should be **/anaconda3/bin/python3**).
 3. Install PyCharm Cell Mode plugin (go to Preferences->Plugin and search for "cell mode").

 ## Install R